ABouveron/example-csharp-cryptographic-machine-files/README.md

 dotnet run
 ```

-You should see log output indicating the current license file is valid as well
+You should see log output indicating the current machine file is valid as well
 as its decrypted contents:

 ```
-License file is valid!
+Machine file is valid!
 Decrypting...
-License file was successfully decrypted!
+Machine file was successfully decrypted!
 Decrypted: ...
 ```